SmithWillSuffice/ohanga-pai/content/blog/86_nexus_of_neuronheads.md

 Robert Sapolsky is indefensible.
-His story is, make no bones about it, "we cannot possibly blame Elon and his fashy gamers" messing with government systems since they simply had no choice in the matter.
-Poor them!
+His story is, make no bones about it, "we cannot possibly blame Elon and his fashy gamers" messing with government systems since "they simply had no choice in the matter.
+Poor them!"

 In their worldview when the AI Singularity overlord arrives we will welcome It with open arms because we have no other choice.